arrow

 If you are a student in London, one of the significant living expenses in London to consider is your University's tuition fee.
 The average tuition fees for the prominent universities in the UK capital are listed below.

-BPP University: Average tuition fees - 9000 GBP per year.
-This is the University to attend if you want to pursue a professional career in law, business, finance, accounting, banking, chiropractic, dentistry, nursing, psychology, or healthcare.
+Average tuition fees - 9000 GBP per year.
+BPP University is the place to attend if you want to pursue a professional career in law, business, finance, accounting, banking, chiropractic, dentistry, nursing, psychology, or healthcare.

-: Average tuition fees - 10,000 GBP/ year.
-The Guardian University League Table named this University the best modern University.
+Average tuition fees - 10,000 GBP/ year.
+The Guardian University League Table named the University of West London as the best modern university.
 As a student, you can participate in university activities and the opportunities life offers.
 The University provides students with all the academic knowledge and practical skills needed to succeed in their chosen careers.

 Being an international student, travelling back and forth to your home country is unavoidable.
 Also, you'll require a suitable student visa to stay in the UK for so long.
 All these procedures may also cost you an ample amount of money.
 Although the only relief is, these costs are only to be endured once a year on average.
 Applying for a student visa as an international citizen costs GBP 363 and around 490 GBP to extend or switch to a Student visa from within the United Kingdom.
 It costs around 704 GBP to travel from any international airport in India to London, UK.